 University of Oxford, Cancer Epidemiology Unit

 In August of 2008 I joined the Cancer Epidemiology Unit at the University of Oxford as a Research Scientist in Physical Activity Epidemiology.
 My research at the CEU is currently focused on how physical activity influences health outcomes in the Million Women Study (MWS) cohort.
-Most recently I have considered the different effects of age, adiposity and physical activity on the risk of fractures at different sites in postmenopausal women.
+Recently I have considered the different effects of age, adiposity and physical activity on the risk of fractures at different sites in postmenopausal women.
+I am currently considering the associations between physical activities and various vascular diseases.

 University of Cape Town, UCT/MRC Research Unit for Exercise Science and Sports Medicine